ashleychontos/pySYD/docs/index.rst

    <br />

-pySYD: |br| Open-source Asteroseismology
+pySYD: Automated Extraction of Global Asteroseismic Parameters
 ========================================

-Welcome to the documentation for ``pySYD``, a Python package for automated extraction of global asteroseismic parameters.

-A majority of the methodology and framework of ``pySYD`` is adapted from the IDL asteroseismology pipeline SYD.
-Please cite the `original paper <https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract>`_ and the following DOI if you make use of ``pySYD``` in your work.
+``pySYD`` is a Python package for the extraction of global asteroseismic parameters.
+The methodology and framework of ``pySYD`` follows the IDL-based ``SYD`` pipeline `(Huber et al. 2009) <https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract>`_.
+Please cite the paper and the following DOI if you make use of ``pySYD`` in your work.

 Code contributions are welcome and should be submitted as a pull request.